dempseyatgithub/BuildSettingExtractor/ReadMe.md

     INFOPLIST_FILE = BuildSettingExtractorTests/BuildSettingExtractorTests-Info.plist

-These comments can be turned off in the Preferences sheet for a more compact file:
+These comments can be turned off in the Preferences window for a more compact file:

 	FRAMEWORK_SEARCH_PATHS = $(DEVELOPER_FRAMEWORKS_DIR) $(inherited)
 	INFOPLIST_FILE = BuildSettingExtractorTests/BuildSettingExtractorTests-Info.plist

 ### Version History ###

+*Version 1.4*
+*May 17, 2020*

+– Moved preferences from a sheet to a separate window.
+– Added preference to generate xcconfig files in folders grouped by target.
+– Added preference to group project xcconfig files in a folder.
+– Added preference to set name of folder enclosing all generated xcconfig files.
+– Folder enclosing generated xcconfig files is named according to preference value.
+– Added preference to automatically save generated files in same folder as source project.
+– Added preference for line spacing between settings.
+– Added preference for aligning build setting values.
+– Added a preview to each preference pane.
+– Added Close command to the File menu.
+– Added shared xcscheme file to allow Xcode Server usage.
+– Updated list of build setting info files for Xcode 11.4.
+– Updated minimum macOS deployment target to 10.14.
+– Tested on macOS 10.15.4 Catalina.
+– Built with Xcode 11.4.1 on macOS 10.15.4 Catalina.

 *Version 1.3.2*
 *Oct 13, 2019*